michaeltanjiconsulting/FulcrumSage/index.md

 * 30 years of experience in practitioner, manager, and executive roles: empathetic to your needs.
 * Thousands of hours of formal training in multiple disciplines by multiple intelligence agencies.
-* Broad and deep expertise developed working diverse problems in both technology and policy realms.
+* Broad and deep expertise developed working diverse analytic, technical, and policy problems.

 ### Engage Us Today